 The Energy Star program makes it easy for consumers to find great energy efficient products when shopping.
 Simply look for this blue logo especially when searching for new appliances.
 Also, there are many great tax credits available for those who purchase energy efficient appliances, home improvement supplies, even cars!
 Check out this website for more information on federal credits and rebates: http://www.energystar.gov/index.cfm?c=products.pr_tax_credits.

 The average mouthful of food travels 1,300 before making it to your plate.
 Eating local foods is a great way to reduce your carbon footprint and it just tastes better!
 Check out the local food guide for options in our area (compliments of www.ProgressiveWayneCounty.org)

-The holidays are approaching, and while we SHOULD pay attention to our gift giving habits all year long, it becomes especially important around the holidays when spending is up and gift giving is the mind of LOTS of people.
+Are the holidays are approaching?
+While we SHOULD pay attention to our gift giving habits all year long, it becomes especially important around the holidays when spending is up and gift giving is the mind of LOTS of people.
 Prepare yourself for a simple holiday instead!
 Here are some resources that might be helpful:

 Want to learn more about Ethanol versus Biodiesel?

 For more information, check out sites like http://www.letsgosolar.com/consumer-education/colleges-going-green/!